Mass media in Washington, D.C.: Radio

-As of 2021, the Washington metropolitan area was the ninth-largest radio market in the United States.
+As of 2026, the Washington metropolitan area is currently the seventh-largest radio market in the United States.
 NPR, XM Satellite Radio, and Voice of America, the U.S. government's international broadcasting service, are headquartered in Washington.
 Urban One, the largest and most significant African American-owned media conglomerate in the country, is based in Washington and owns WOL, WKYS, WMMJ and WYCB.
 Based at American University, WAMU is the largest publicly-supported station in the market and the primary NPR member station for Washington.
 WTOP-FM is the largest all-news radio station in the U.S., owned by Hubbard Broadcasting and simulcast on a network of suburban FM signals; Hubbard also owns WFED, which features government talk and had origins as an internet-only station.
 C-SPAN additionally operates WCSP-FM, directly simulcasting the audio from their public access cable channels.

 Because of the area's crowded airwaves, most of the student-run radio stations at D.C.-area colleges operate solely as webcasters, including Bowie State University's WBSU, the Catholic University of America's WCUA, George Mason University's WGMU, Georgetown University's WGTB, Montgomery College's WMCR, and American University's WVUA.
 WMUC at the University of Maryland, College Park, and WHBC at Howard University operate on FM and an FM HD Radio subchannel respectively.
 Radio CPR was a pirate radio station broadcasting on in the Mount Pleasant, Adams Morgan and Columbia Heights neighborhoods from 1998 to 2017.

 Many major radio stations from Baltimore can be heard in the Washington metropolitan area; WAIW from Winchester, Virginia, can also be occasionally received in some sections of Northwest.